 And with me, you get a world of variety as well since my coat comes in a wide range of colors like brown, blue cream, tortoiseshell, cameo, red, gold, cream, red, blue, black and white.

 It can also display numerous patterns, such as shaded, smoke, ticking, tabby, calico and bicolor.

 However, Himalayan-type markings, fawn, cinnamon, lavender, lilac, sable and chocolate are not permitted in most cat registries.

-Underneath my dense forests of fluffy fur, I boast an overall powerful build.
+Underneath my dense forest of fluffy fur, I boast an overall powerful build.

 My chest is broad and stocky, highlighting my thickset physique and my legs are brawny, which gives me the ability to burst into quick runs and clamber up high spots without a fuss.